soulwing/pinject/README.md

 the corresponding (string) property value.
-The extension includes built-in support for resolving property names using system properties, `beans.properties` resources on the classpath, and (if running in a Java EE or Servlet container) `beans.properties` resources at arbitrary locations specified via a JNDI environment variable.
+The extension includes built-in support for resolving property names using system properties, `beans.properties` resources on the classpath, and (if running in a Java EE or Servlet container) `beans.properties` resources in locations specified via a JNDI environment variable.
 Each `beans.properties` resource  is a file in the format produced by `java.util.Properties`.

 #### Placing `beans.properties` Resources on the Classpath

-The built-in property resolution takes advantage of the fully-qualified injection point names that are used as the default property names wherever `@Property` is applied, allowing properties to be assembled in `beans.properties` file at any level of the package hierarchy that makes sense for your needs.
+The built-in property resolution takes advantage of the fully-qualified injection point names that are used as the default property names wherever `@Property` is applied, allowing properties to be assembled in `beans.properties` files at any level of the package hierarchy that makes sense for your needs.
 The following example illustrates the concept.

 Suppose our application has a couple of beans defined as follows: